adidoesnt/builtwithhabit/README.md

 ## Overview

 This project is a booking portal for **builtwithhabit**, a platform that provides fitness and nutrition coaching.
+You can find the live site [here](https://build.beingsofhabit.com).

 The platform aims to feature user authentication, a user and admin dashboards and a bookings page complete with payment integration.